 Typically sought for their low frequency and high output levels (TVR > 120 dB) barrel stave projectors also provide a wide operating bandwidth.
-The two models listed here span ~4 octaves.
+The two models listed here span nearly four octaves.

 DRDC provides a good comparison of generic Class I and Class III barrel stave transducer designs.